thenecroscope/VirtualRadarTracker/README.md

 configs/configs.csv
 This file define all the configuration details for the call to your VirtualRadar Service

+## config.csv
+SHORTNAME,This is what is called as a parameter SLACKCHANNEL,Name of the slack channel (need to include the #) ADSBAPIQUERY,The VR API query
+PSEXCLUDEQUERY,Exclude entries returned from the query.
+(Need to include {}) FREQUENCY,How oftent the script will run
+SENDSLACK,Set this to TRUE if you want to send your alerts SENDTWITTER,Set this to TRUE if you want to send your alerts REMOTEIGNORELOCATION,The Onedrive remote location for your ignore files SLACKURL,Slack API URL
+LAT,Latitude (not currently used)
+LONG,Longitude (not currently used)
+RANGE,Range for the API called (not currently used) TWITTERCOSUMBERKEY,	Your Twitter details TWITTERCONSUMBERSECRET,	Your Twitter details TWITTERTOKEN,Your Twitter details
+TWITTERTOKENSECRET,	Your Twitter details POLLPERIOD,Your Twitter details
+CACHECLEANUP,Your Twitter details

 ## Examples
 ### Windows Examples
 .\vrt.ps1 military